codingrex/Long-Term-Auronomy/README.md

 Based on these criteria, we selected TurtleBot 2 as our base platform.
  <img src="./imgs/tb2.jpg" alt="tb2" width="480"/>

 To setup TB2, please see the documentation:  [Setup TB2](https://github.com/codingrex/Long-Term-Autonomy/blob/main/tb2_setup/SETUP_TB2.md)

+### 2. The ROS-based autonomy/navigation stack
+Our ROS-based Navigation stack includes following components:
+* Perception Stack
+* SLAM
+* Motion planning Stack

+After fine-tuning and modifications: <br />
+These are the examples of effect of three components: